This post was originally published in December 2018.

 It’s a personal trail of notes, to lead oneself out of the forest of self-loathing.
 Room For Me is an honest, melancholic, and masterfully-produced chamber-pop specimen from this Haligonian.

 “I’d like people to feel a commonality in the darkness and solitude one can struggle with.
 Be it from a lost relationship or struggling to find their place in the world.”— Don Brownrigg

 The universal message here is one of self-preservation; it’s a reluctant moment of moving on, with a final pause for the last frenzy of regret between ex-lovers.

-Don Brownrigg owns 85 plants.
+Don Brownrigg owns 85 plants in Halifax, Nova Scotia.
 This song is featured on our Rainy Day playlist.